JFesta/JF_SWEngineeringAssessment_20240517/README.md

     3. Managed Identity
     4. Etc.

+If you have your credentials already set in Visual Studio, or if your machine has an already configured managed identity, then you don't need to do anything.

 ### User Secrets
 **Warning**: This works only if debugging, more precisely if the Application is running with the DOTNET_ENVIRONMENT env. variable set to "Development".